joyfuluj/UBC-Forum/README.md

         MINOR:
             - FAdmin should be able to invite people to moderate.
             - FAdmin should be able to remove moderators that are newer than them.
-            - FAdmin should be able to view post interactions.
             - FAdmin should be able to pin posts.